Farm Workshops Guide: Hands-On Classes for Beginners

 Seed to Harvest is our vegetable-gardening workshop for anyone growing in pots or a full acre.
 A short classroom session on planning, soil, and timing leads into hands-on work in the demonstration beds: transplanting, direct sowing, and learning to read what the plants are actually telling you.
 It covers soil health, succession planting, natural pest management, and watering.

-You go home with seasonal vegetable starts, three seed packets, and a printed planting calendar built for the whole growing year.
+You go home with seasonal vegetable starts to put straight in the ground, and a clear plan in your head for the whole growing year.
 If your past gardens fizzled out by July, you're in good company, and this is how to plan a garden that produces all season instead of all at once and then never.
-It's all ages and all levels, balcony growers included.
+It welcomes every level, balcony growers included.

 Farm workshops are built for beginners first.
 Never done this before?
 Perfect, that's exactly who we love teaching, and we'll be right beside you the whole way.
-Families are welcome, with just a few age floors for safety.
-Chicken keeping, soap, and gardening are all ages.
-Sourdough welcomes bakers from six and cooking from twelve, while processing starts at eight with a parent who stays and supervises throughout.
+Families are welcome too, with a few age floors for safety on the classes that use sharp tools or lye.
+Our processing class, for instance, starts at eight with a parent who stays and supervises the whole time.
+Each workshop's page lists its own age minimum, so check there before you book for a young one.

-They also make a genuinely good gift, the rare one that's an afternoon and a skill rather than another object for a shelf.
-We've watched plenty of birthday and anniversary bookings turn into a new weekly habit at home, which is more than you can say for most presents.
+They also make a genuinely good gift, the rare one that's an afternoon and a skill rather than another object for a shelf, and it has a way of becoming a new weekly habit at home.
 On the day, dress for a working farm: clothes you can ruin, closed shoes, a layer to match the season.
 Most classes run a few hours, long enough to do the thing properly and short enough that nobody's wrung out by the end.
 We provide the tools, the aprons, the safety gear, and the cleanup.
 You just bring your willingness and an appetite, since most classes feed you something along the way.
 For the full rundown of what a workshop day is actually like, from what to wear to how the hours flow to what you carry out, we wrote a separate guide so this one wouldn't run twice as long.

 When you're ready, browse upcoming workshopsand pick the skill you'll still be using a year from now, not the one that photographs best.
 Come as you are.
 We'll be glad you did, and you'll leave with something you made and a little more sure of your own hands.